Diploma in Health Sciences (EMS)

 Build your career in emergency medicine.
 Prepare for Success.

 Now accepting program applications for winter (January) 2020 semester.
 The deadline is November 8, 2019 for completed applications with supporting documents.

-Important notice of upcoming change in course registration policy: Registration for BIOL and HLSC courses in this program offered in 2020 will be restricted to program students.
-Students planning to take these courses after 2019 should apply to the program as soon as possible (see Courses section below for details).
+NEW: Registration for BIOL and HLSC courses in this program is restricted to program students.
+Students planning to take these courses should apply to the program as soon as possible.

 The Diploma in Health Sciences (EMS) combines JIBC’s highly respected Primary Care Paramedic program with practical and relevant academic coursework.
 The combination of a strong academic foundation with paramedic training positions our graduates at the leading edge of emergency medicine.
 The program is designed for students new to the health care field as well as working paramedics.

 Most students complete the Primary Care Paramedic (PCP) program component of the diploma first.
 Courses are typically taken full-time over eight months at one of several locations in BC (see JIBC’s PCP page for details).
 Emergency medicine skills are mastered through independent study, hands-on practice, and ambulance and hospital placements.
 After completion, many students become licensed and work as paramedics while finishing the remaining courses in the diploma.
 Applicants who have already completed a PCP program can apply for credit towards the diploma.

 Courses in the academic component help students expand their career options.
 Topics addressed range from anatomy and disease pathophysiology to research methods and conflict resolution.
 These courses are delivered online and can be taken part-time or full-time.

 Emergency medicine professionals are in demand.
 Program graduates may work as emergency medicine practitioners in industry, paramedics, supervisors, or instructors.
 They can practice in various settings including hospitals, clinics, community care, and private companies.
 The diploma-level qualification is also relevant to health care administration and business.